Meet Amy . . .

 Amy Marie McCleary was born and raised in Northern California where she received her first choreography award at the age of 6.
 She performed and choreographed throughout the area until she left home to receive her BFA in Theater from NYU’s Tisch School of the Arts (CAP 21).

 After graduation Amy performed at various regional theaters across the country including Flat Rock Playhouse, Allenberry Playhouse and Cortland Repertory Theatre.
 At the age of 23 she began her association with Prather Productions - receiving rave reviews for her performance as Sheila in Broadway Palm’s production of A Chorus Line.
-From there Amy was featured in many of their productions - with including Bombalurina in Cats, Lola in Damn Yankees, Lily St. Regis in Annie, Velma in Chicago and Gabriella in Boeing, Boeing.
+From there Amy was featured in many of their productions including Bombalurina in Cats, Lola in Damn Yankees, Lily St. Regis in Annie, Velma in Chicago and Gabriella in Boeing, Boeing.
 In 2007, Amy joined Prather as resident choreographer - staging dances for Cabaret, The Best Little Whorehouse in Texas, High School Musical, The King and I and the 2009/2010 National Tour of The Wedding Singer.

 Amy continued to work at other regional theaters directing, choreographing and performing at the Herb Strauss Playhouse, Florida Repertory, Crown Uptown Dinner Theatre and serving as a guest director at UNCG for their production of Hairspray.